linkernetworks/dataRelay/README.md

-dataRelay: A data relay from Kafka to target address
+dataRelay: A data relay from Kafka to target server

 Cassandra version (1.x, 2.x only, not capatible with 3.x)